FunnyStepBK/Learning-Labyrinth/README.md

 - Register as a new user and log in.
 - Explore the interactive content and track your learning progress.
 Contributing
 - Contributions are welcome!
 Please read the CONTRIBUTING.md for details on the code of conduct and the process for submitting pull requests.
+(Didn't made one yet)

 - **License**: This project is licensed under the MIT License - see the LICENSE file for details.